 According to Alina Duarte, who leads the Institute’s efforts abroad, Mexican citizens living in the U.S. have been celebrated for their financial contributions to the country but have otherwise been politically sidelined.
-In 2022, Mexican migrants living in the U.S. sent back $58 million in remittances, a number that is often invoked by AMLO during his daily press briefings.
+In 2022, Mexican migrants living in the U.S. sent back $58 billion in remittances, a number that is often invoked by AMLO during his daily press briefings.

 “Our migrant communities have this double responsibility.
 Not only do they sustain two nations economically, but they also play a fundamental role in the politics of both,” said Carlos Castillo, a former Morena representative from Mexico City who attended a meeting of the Institute in New York City last November.

 To some, there is reason to believe that Mexicans living in the U.S. can set the political agenda for two countries at once.
 In recent years, several non-partisan groups have formed a bridge between organizers and bi-national institutions, including Fuerza Migrante, a bi-national organization based in New York.